Tommy-Knight/Tommy-Knight/README.md

 - 🌱 I’m learning **MERN-Stack.
 Open Source Full Stack development.**

-- 💬 Ask me about **Javascript, CSS, HTML, React, or how my day has been.**
+- 💬 Ask me about **Customising VSCode themes, keyboard shortcuts and settings to improve your efficiency.**

 - 📫 You can follow me on :  [![Twitter][1.2]][1]